medhavi27/ASO-Web-App/documents/design-journey.md

 [What changes did you make to your final design based on the results on your cognitive walkthrough?]
 On the members page, we added a search function so anyone could search for a member(s) with the name that the user typed in or obtain a list of members with the corresponding searched year/major.
-We also discussed about adding a seperate php to have the user click on a specific member's headshot to be able to delete their profile on the member page.
+We also discussed about adding a separate php to have the user click on a specific member's headshot to be able to delete their profile on the member page.
 We included this because we thought it would be useful to have a delete function in conjunction to the add member function.
+Adding the delete member function made us realize we could do the same to blogs and events, so we added the ability to delete those as well.

 ## Database Schema